Can CBD Help with Spring Allergies? What the Research Says

 “And that certainly does relate to allergies because if you can cut the inflammatory pathway, then it could certainly help the untreated allergies, all the classic symptoms, the itchy, runny nose, itchiness, hives, all those kinds of things,” Dr. Sisley states.

-How Does CBD Help Spring Allergies?
+How May CBD Help Spring Allergies?

 As we’ve discussed before in many of our articles, the way CBD may help any health condition is through our body’s endocannabinoid system (ECS).
 This system is a network of receptors, enzymes, and biochemical pathways involved in manufacturing and using the body’s own form of cannabinoids: endocannabinoids (“endo” meaning "originating within the body").